 By the way, the video is the right way round, it’s just the thumbnail that is wrong.

-This entry was posted on Thursday, August 15th, 2013 at 11:37 am and is filed under Tips & Advice.
+This entry was posted on Thursday, August 15th, 2013 at 11:37 am and is filed under Photos.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.